-Perspective | Civil plaintiffs can get more from Trump in discovery than criminal prosecutors can
+Perspective | Civil suits may pry out the information we need to hold Trump accountable

 Once a civil case survives a motion to dismiss (an early stage that tests whether the allegations are legally actionable), discovery begins in earnest — the collection of precisely the sort of evidence Trump vigorously guarded throughout his presidency, hiding behind excessively broad claims of executive privilege or simply refusing to provide it.
 A private citizen who is a party to a civil lawsuit has to comply.
 Parties can’t refuse to be deposed.
 They can’t dodge questions they don’t want to answer — the deposition proceeding requires a response.
 It is not unheard of for a judge, in a case with a reluctant deponent, to require that a deposition be taken in the courthouse so responses can be compelled if necessary.
 Parties can object to questions, but only as challenges to their admissibility later on.
 An answer that proves false can lead to perjury charges.

 While discovery often proceeds under a protective order, that doesn’t mean the information remains secret forever.
 Much of it tends to become public as the parties file and argue motions.
 While some information (that involving national security or something highly personal, for instance) can stay protected, a heavy burden is placed on litigants who seek to keep information from public view.
-In a civil case pending against the Trump Corporation in the Southern District of New York, a judge adopted rules stating that the public has a right of “access to judicial documents” and required that a motion to seal any materials be made publicly.
+A judge in a civil case pending against the Trump Corporation in the Southern District of New York has adopted rules for her courtroom stating that the public has a right of “access to judicial documents” and required that a motion to seal any materials be made publicly.
 The party that wants to conceal material has the burden of persuading the court it should remain confidential.

 Discovery can transcend the civil setting and be of use in a criminal case.
 The Swalwell suit and one brought by Rep. Bennie Thompson (D-Miss.), also invoking the KKK Act, parallel the criminal investigation into the Capitol insurrection.
 This could lead people who believe they may have criminal exposure around the insurrection, including defendants in the civil cases, to invoke the Fifth Amendment right against self-incrimination to avoid being deposed.
 Doing this would be revelatory — Trump has famously expressed the view that only the guilty take the Fifth.
 But mere witnesses to events surrounding Jan.
 6, lacking any Fifth Amendment privilege, would have to submit to depositions, which might provide fuel for the criminal investigation.